-This tree is an improved “seedless” variety of the straight species.
-It is native to Missouri and the midwest.
+This tree is a “seedless” variety of the native species.
+It is native to Missouri and the Midwest.
 Early settlers of Kentucky used the tree’s seeds as a coffee substitute, hence its common name.

 |Common Name||Kentucky Coffeetree|